nikvaessen/w2v2-speaker/README.md

 $ cp .env.example .env
 ```

-You can than fill in `.env` accordingly.
+You can then fill in `.env` accordingly.

 ### Downloading and using voxceleb1 and 2